DrkWithT/FungPlusPlus/README.md

 ### TODO
  - Create grammar.
 (DONE)
  - Create lexer and token.
+(DONE)
  - Create all AST parts.
+(DONE)
  - Create parser.
+(WIP and TESTING)
  - Create VM and specify its instruction set.
  - Create VM code generator.

 ### Other Notes
  - Only building on *nix systems is supported.
+ - The code is still a WIP and unstable.